TVISTAURI6538/TVIS-Pi-0neers/README.md

 We both study at The Velammal International School, Ponneri

-We express our heartfelt gratitude to those who assisted in completing our project.
+We are very thankful to those who helped in completing our project.

 Mrs.Anisree-Robotics Coach